What is ISPS Code?

 Before developing an SSP, a Ship Security Assessment is first conducted.

-An SSA is an on-scene security survey of a vessel.
-On this survey, an investigation identifies possible threats and security weaknesses.
-Such threats include whether the ship is at sea or in port.
+In this survey, an investigation identifies possible threats and security weaknesses.
+Such threats include whether the vessel is at sea or in port.

 Equally important, the assessment considers the vessel’s particular features and key shipboard operations.

-After determining the vulnerabilities, the surveyors proposes counter-measures to address them by patching any security holes.
-An SSA evaluates existing measures, procedures and operations and updates them periodically.
+After determining the vulnerabilities, the surveyors propose countermeasures to address them by patching any security holes.

 Ship Security Plan (SSP)

-A Ship Security Plan is document containing plans to ensure the application of security measures on board.
-It consists of procedures to protect persons, cargoes, cargo transport units, ship’s stores or the ship itself from risks of security breaches.
+It consists of procedures to protect persons, cargoes, cargo transport units, stores, or the vessel itself from risks of security breaches.

-Furthermore, the plan indicates security duties of each crew member under each security levels.
 Included in the SSP are specific guidelines on different security threats and how the vessel must respond to them.

 The SSP is developed from the information compiled in the SSA.